01 of 06

 Key West, Florida isn't known for its Craftsman homes, and this may not even be Key West (It was just those palm trees and vaguely Floridian colors that did it for me; probably Los Angeles).
 But I like to imagine, and homes are all about imagination.

 These colors come from Behr.
-I'm a sucker for green, so I like the field color, Spirited Green.
-Door's color is called Peanut Butter.
+I'm a sucker for green, so I like the field color: Spirited Green.
+The door's color is called Peanut Butter.

 06 of 06